oracle-livelabs/oci-core/oci-fullstackdrs/switchover-plan/switchover-plan.md

   ![](./images/phoenix-drplan-details.png)

-  Based on the members we have added in both primary and standby DRPG, FSDRS created these built-in plans automatically.
+  Based on the members we have added in both primary and standby DRPG, FSDR created these built-in plans automatically.
 You can navigate around the plan groups to see the various steps which got created.

   ![](./images/phoenix-drplan-moredetails.png)

-- Built-in Precheks - These are prechecks for app,db and volume group switchover
+- Built-in Prechecks - These are prechecks for app,db and volume group switchover
-- Stop Compute Instances (Primary) - Stop app VM's in ashburn region (primary)
+- Stop Compute Instances (Primary) - Stop app virtual machines in ashburn region (primary)
 - Switchover Volume Group (Standby) - Switchover volume group in phoenix region (standby)
 - Switchover Autonomous Databases (Standby) - Switchover ATP DB from ashburn to Phoenix region
-- Launch Compute Instances (Standby) - Create app VM's in phoenix region (stanby)
+- Launch Compute Instances (Standby) - Create app virtual machines in phoenix region (standby)
-- Terminate Compute Instances (Primary) - Though the group says as terminate compute instances, we will not terminate the app VM's in primary region.
+- Terminate Compute Instances (Primary) - Though the group says as terminate compute instances, FSDR *will not terminate* the app virtual machines in primary region.
 - Reverse Volume Group Replication policies (Standby)- Setup reverse volume group replication from phoenix to ashburn region.
 - Delete Volume Group (Primary)- Though the group says as delete volume group, we will not delete those in ashburn region.

 ## Task 2: Gather Load Balancer OCID's

-1. As a prequisite need to gather OCID's (Oracle Cloud Identifier) of loadbalancers running in Ashburn (Primary) and Phoenix (Standby) region.
+1. As a perquisites need to gather OCID's (Oracle Cloud Identifier) of load balancers running in Ashburn (Primary) and Phoenix (Standby) region.

 2. Leave the existing DRPG console tabs as running.
 Now open two new OCI console tabs and make sure you are logged into asburn region and phoenix region respectively.